Theory for polaritonic quantum tunneling: An approach to classical multi-bounce solutions

 If one assumes that all the off-diagonal elements of $A_{ij}$ are zero, the delta functions do not conserve energy~$E(\tau) = \frac{1}{2}\dot{\phi}^T \dot{\phi} - V_\mathrm{tot}(\phi)$.
 (The energy is zero for instanton solutions in the limit $\beta \rightarrow \infty$.)
 That is, the solution is only correct in a piecewise manner with abrupt changes in energy at hitting times~$\tau_i$.
 The energy is conserved for a single bounce.

 One can fix the unknown parameters $A_{ij}$ not only from the conditions $q_i(\tau_i) = a$ but also from the energy conservation and symmetry considerations.
 This seems clear for two bouncing quadratures, because the constraint forces between the two systems should be similar and, consequently, $A_{12} = A_{21}$.
-Whether or not it works in the solution of the general many-bounce dynamics, I do not know.
+Whether or not it can be adapted the solution of the general many-bounce dynamics, I do not know.

-If there is a solution of the action in terms of the many hitting times, it is not evident what it means.
+When there is a solution of the action in terms of the hitting times $\tau_i$ which are fixed in the beginning, the exact meaning of the solution is still unclear in the viewpoint of classical mechanics.
 Presumably, in the spirit of the least action, the classical path should be that of minimal action.
-I conjecture that this path is always for a polaritonic system such that the difference between hitting times is zero.
+Thus, one should further minimize the action in terms of the hitting times~$\tau_i$ which presents another difficult step in a general case.

+Finally, I note that in the special case $\tau_i = 0$ and $\lambda_i^2 = \lambda^2$ for $i = 1,2,\dots M$ there is a much more straightforward route to the solution.
+Then, the $N$ quadratures can be divided into two classes: those that hit the wall and those that do not.
+The equations of motion are exactly the same within these two classes.
+Therefore, the dynamics can be described by using $Q_1 = \sum_{i=1}^M q_i$ and $Q_0 = \sum_{i=M+1}^N q_i$ for which the equations of motion in the inverted potential are

+This set of equations can be solved in a similar way as the one-bounce problem in the main text [note that $Q_1(0) = M a$].
+This results in the action

+where $\chi_P(\omega_m)$ is as in Eq.~\eqref{eq:polresponse}.
+In the limit of no light-matter coupling, $S_{E,M} = M S_{E,1}$ which reads $S_{E,M} = \beta M E_b$ in the high-temperature limit.
+This limit shows that the action scales with $M$ for fully independent systems.
+The multi-bounce trajectories should be neglected in the tunneling rate calculation: They describe configurations that will not turn out to be saddle points of the action.